cheesecakeassassin/football-fanpage/README.md

 # group5-football-fanpage

 ## Purpose
-Football Fan Central
-football Fan Central was created for soccer fans all around the world to follow their favorite league/team that was recorded throughout history.
+Football Fan Central was created for soccer fans all around the world to follow their favorite league/team that was recorded throughout history.

 ## Built with